kraasch/globe/README.md

 List of things to do

-  - [ ] make sure every data in the display is read in automatically.
-  - [ ] data in display updates on interval.
-  - [ ] provide an option for an update interval of all displayed data.
-  - [ ] buffer web retrieved lat+lon data as a text file somewhere.
   - [ ] refine tests and explicitly test data of
     - [ ] `▣ lat+lon: 53.48, 10.22`
     - [ ] `▣ zone:    Europe/Berlin`